Economic history of the United States: Economics of the War of 1812

 The War of 1812 was financed by borrowing, by new issues of private bank notes and by an inflation in prices of 15%.
 The government was a very poor manager during the war, with delays in payments and confusion, as the Treasury took in money months after it was scheduled to pay it out.
-Inexperience, indecision, incompetence, partisanship and confusion are the main hallmarks.
+Inexperience, indecision, incompetence, partisanship and confusion were the main hallmarks.
 The federal government's management system was designed to minimize the federal role before 1812.
 The Democratic-Republican Party in power deliberately wanted to downsize the power and roles of the federal government; when the war began, the Federalist opposition worked hard to sabotage operations.
 Problems multiplied rapidly in 1812, and all the weaknesses were magnified, especially regarding the Army and the Treasury.
 There were no serious reforms before the war ended.
-In financial matters, the decentralizing ideology of the Republicans meant they wanted the First Bank of the United States to expire in 1811, when its 20-year charter ran out.
-Its absence made it much more difficult to handle the financing of the war, and caused special problems in terms of moving money from state to state, since state banks were not allowed to operate across state lines.
+In financial matters, the decentralizing ideology of the Democratic-Republicans meant they wanted the First Bank of the United States to expire in 1811, when its 20-year charter ran out.
+The bank's absence made the financing of the war much more difficult to handle, and it caused special problems in terms of moving money from state to state, since state banks were not allowed to operate across state lines.
 The bureaucracy was terrible, often missing deadlines.
 On the positive side, over 120 new state banks were created all over the country, and they issued notes that financed much of the war effort, along with loans raised by Washington.
-Some key Republicans, especially Secretary of the Treasury Albert Gallatin realized the need for new taxes, but the Republican Congress was very reluctant and only raised small amounts.
-The whole time, the Federalist Party in Congress and especially the Federalist-controlled state governments in the Northeast, and the Federalist-aligned financial system in the Northeast, was strongly opposed to the war and refused to help in the financing.
-Indeed, they facilitated smuggling across the Canadian border, and sent large amounts of gold and silver to Canada, which created serious shortages of specie in the US.
+Some key Democratic-Republicans, especially Secretary of the Treasury Albert Gallatin realized the need for new taxes, but the Democratic-Republican Congress was very reluctant and only raised small amounts.
+The whole time, the Federalist Party in Congress and especially the Federalist-controlled state governments in the Northeast, and the Federalist-aligned financial system in the Northeast, were strongly opposed to the war and refused to help in the financing.
+Indeed, they facilitated smuggling across the Canadian border and sent large amounts of gold and silver to Canada.
+This smuggling created serious shortages of specie in the US.